 New York Language Center has relationships with several degree-granting institutes and universities, and NYLC staff members are familiar with the American community college and university system.
 Students can request letters of pre-admission from some of our partner schools, and may be granted a waiver of the TOEFL score requirement in certain cases.
-Please see the Director of Student Life for further information.
+Please see Head of Student Life for further information.
+College partners make scheduled visits to the school where they present their offerings and requirements to interested students.